Looking to sell your HDB flat on your own but completely clueless how to?

 The OTP contract is done and dusted!

-Next, a resale application document should be submitted online to HDB by both the seller and buyer, within 7 days once either party has handed it in.
+Next, a resale application document should be submitted online to the HDB Resale Portal by both the seller and buyer, within 7 days once either party has handed it in.

 These are the documents you have to include in the application:

 - OTP contract details

 - Existing loans with HDB / Financial Institutions

 - Declarations of Purchase